 I don’t blame them, because I used to be in the same boat.
 I tried liver when I was younger, didn’t like it, and then never tried organ meat again until just a few years ago.

-The good news is that many organs taste really good, and you can even prepare liver in a way that masks the strong flavor.
+The good news is that many animal organs taste really good, and you can even prepare liver in a way that masks the strong flavor.
 In fact, I eat liver pâté almost every day and genuinely like its taste.

 Check out my liver pâté recipe if you want to give it a try.